vic-zhong/AC3.2-Tableviews_Part_2/README.md

 5. (Extra) The app should use Reel Good's brand font, [Roboto](https://fonts.google.com/specimen/Roboto).

 After talking over the changes with Reel Good, you get together with your development team and discuss the engineering changes that you'll need to implement to acheive this new MVP goal.

 1. We're going to need a custom prototype `UITableviewCell` that will use `Autolayout` to expand to fit cover art and movie summary.
-  1. This will be challenging because the cover art image size is not standardized and the summary text length varies!
+  1. This will be challenging because the cover art image size is not standardized and the summary text length varies
 2. We're going to have to come up with a way to easily reference and reuse Reel Good's icons and brand colors to save us some time and typing
 3. `UIButtonBarItem` will be used for adding an icon to the `UINavigationBar`
 4. If we have time to add in Reel Good's font, we'll need to understand how to add keys to our project's `Info.plist`